 - Apple filling: You can’t beat homemade apple pie filling.
 It’s made with a mixture of fresh sliced apples, flour, brown sugar and cinnamon.
 They apples get nice and caramelized as they bake in the oven.

-- Crumb topping: A simple mixture of oats, brown sugar, butter and flour to sprinkle on top of the filling layer.
+- Streusel topping: A simple mixture of oats, brown sugar, butter and flour to sprinkle on top of the filling layer.
 I love the texture the oats add, but you could make a traditional crumble topping without them if preferred.

 How to make caramel apple pie bars